basilegithub/Multiple-Polynomial-Quadratic-Sieve/README.txt

 	its generator using scalar Berlekamp-Massey algorithm, and use it to update the minimal polynomial of the matrix.
 I consider working some way to compute the matrix generator of the matrix sequence through some algorithm (matrix Berlekamp-Massey or some other).

 - I have to make the linear algebra step more parallel.
-Eben though it is the fastest of the two main steps of the algorithm, no one likes to wait if it is possible to faster.
+Even though it is the fastest of the two main steps of the algorithm, no one likes to wait if it is possible to faster.

 Here are the next steps: